GScilingo/mod-random-enchants/.github/README.md

 | <span style="color:blue">Blue</span> | 3 | 2 | 10% | 5% | - | 70% | 20% | 10% | 0% | 0% |
 | <span style="color:purple">Purple</span> | 4 | 3 | 7% | 5% | 3% | 50% | 30% | 15% | 5% | 0% |
 | <span style="color:orange">Orange</span> | 5 | 3 | 3% | 2% | 1% | 50% | 30% | 10% | 7% | 3% |

+_This numbers asumes that the item meets the minimum item level requirement for every tier, if they don't then (depending on the config) they will recieve the maximum tier they can if rolled_

+- **Enchant Chance (N)** is the chance that the item will get an enchantment in that (N) slot.
+They're accumulative (for now at least) so if you don't get the first enchant then you can't get the next ones.
+- **Tier (N) Chance** is the chance of, once getting the _Enchant Chance (N) roll_, getting an enchantment of (N) tier in that slot.

 ## Adding enchantments